 Middle, Upper Class Families Were First Residents of Crestwood Block

-This block of the Crestwood neighborhood (E. 54th to E. 55th from Cherry to Holmes), like the rest of the J.C.
-Nichols-developed subdivision, attracted middle- and upper-middle class residents after development began in 1919.
-According to the National Register of Historic Places nomination, the homes reflect a range of the historically based revival styles popular in America after World War I. Those “modern” homes attracted, in turn, families headed by executives, investors, doctors, and building contractors.
+Like the rest of the J.C.
+Nichols-developed subdivision, this block of the Crestwood neighborhood (E. 54th to E. 55th from Cherry to Holmes) attracted middle- and upper-middle-class residents after development began in 1919.
+According to the National Register of Historic Places nomination, the homes reflect various historically based revival styles popular in America after World War I. Those “modern” homes attracted, in turn, families headed by executives, investors, doctors, and building contractors.

 A 1930-1941 Sanborn map of the block.